Blackrock and Dun Laoghaire sea baths have closed and face the prospect of never re-opening. Sports groups and locals are not happy.

 On a sunny summer's day, over 3,000 people would crowd into Blackrock Baths alone.
 Blackrock Baths also has the only Olympic diving platform in Dublin.
 It is also the main base for Leinster's three thousand water polo players in the summer months.

 Speaking to RTÉ News Brother Philip of the Water Polo Association believes that the closure will mean the end of water polo as we know it, as other pools do not have the same capacity and do not have the depth required.
-In an effort to prevent the permanent closure, the Polo Association has made an offer to the corporation involving the management of the pool.
+In an effort to prevent a permanent closure, the Polo Association has made an offer to the corporation involving the management of the pool.
 Negotiations with the corporation are ongoing.

 Dun Laoghaire resident Valerie Smith has organised opposition to the closing of the baths, collecting over seven thousand signatures.
 Over 4,000 people attended a protest meeting organised by Valerie's group the previous night.
 Valerie highlights the importance of the pool as a local amenity, especially for young people.